t0pcart/l360begone/README.md

 The automatic bypass method requires a proper bootstrap/terminal to be executed.
 Installing those can be done via a jailbreak [(Dopamine)](https://github.com/opa334/Dopamine), or using an app installed via a CoreTrust bypass [(Bootstrap)](https://github.com/RootHide/Bootstrap).

-The manual bypass method works using any kernel r/w exploit that allows you to manipulate userspace's processes' page flags
+The semi-automatic bypass method requires Filza to be installed on the iPhone with root privileges

-**Automatic Bypass**
+**Automatic Bypass Method**

 - Download the "enable" and "disable" executables
 - Use chmod +x as root to give the executables proper permissions